btschwertfeger/python-cmethods/README.md

   <figcaption>Figure 1: Schematic representation of a bias adjustment procedure</figcaption>
 </figure>

 In this way, for example, modeled data, which on average represent values that are too cold, can be adjusted by applying an adjustment procedure.
-The following figure shows the observed, the modeled and the adjusted values.
+The following figure shows the observed, the modeled, and the adjusted values.
 It is directly visible that the delta adjusted time series ($T^{*DM}_{sim,p}$) are much more similar to the observed data ($T_{obs,p}$) than the raw modeled data ($T_{sim,p}$).

 <figure>
   <img
   src="images/dm-doy-plot.png?raw=true"
   alt="Temperature per day of year in modeled, observed and bias-adjusted climate data" style="background-color: white; border-radius: 7px">
-  <figcaption>Figure 2: Temperature per day of year in observed, modeled and bias-adjusted climate data</figcaption>
+  <figcaption>Figure 2: Temperature per day of year in observed, modeled, and bias-adjusted climate data</figcaption>
 </figure>

 ---